 MLA In-Text Citations

-Everything You Need to Know About Narrative and Parenthetical Citations
+Everything You Need to Know About Citations in Prose and Parenthetical Citations

-This guide focuses on how to create MLA in-text citations, such as narrative and MLA parenthetical citations in the current MLA style, which is in its 8th edition.
+This guide focuses on how to create MLA in-text citations, such as citations in prose and parenthetical citations in the current MLA style, which is in its 9th edition.
 This style was created by the Modern Language Association.
 This guide reviews guidelines they’ve published, but is not related directly to the association.

 Researchers add quotes or information from books, websites, journals, and many other source types into their own projects or assignments.
 This is done to: